-Surfing is taking on Sierra Leon where a new surf club has been born at Bureh Beach.
+You might want to experience the Sierra Leone surf where a new surf club has been born at Bureh Beach.
 Sierra Leone is today a peaceful country, as the horrifying civil war ended in 2002.
-That makes this West African country a good place to go if you want to explore the surf where only few other travellers have ever been.
+That makes this West African country a good place to visit.
+Especially if you want to explore the surf where only few other travellers have ever been.

 Still Sierra Leone is a very poor county where you are not gonna find much infrastructure to take you around.
 If you do decide to go, you will find some beautiful white and palm fringed beaches all along the coast that sucks up much of the swell from the Atlantic Ocean.

-Only few travellers, or surfers for that matter, have travelled through Sierra Leone, and that leaves a whole lot of coastline unexplored.
+Only few travellers, or surfers for that matter, have travelled through Sierra Leone.
+That leaves a whole lot of coastline unexplored.

 Look out for…

 Beware of the risk of getting Malaria in this part of Africa.

 You will need to get a visa in advance to go to Sierra Leone.
 Most embassies ask for at hotel reservation and a plane ticket in and out of the country before they will let you have a visa.
 It varies from embassy to embassy so find out where your nearest embassy stands on this particular matter.